ShrubberyDocs

 The CFS is the headline number on the Garden — the Lead's reliability receipt for the team they manage.
 It exists to make the human side of commitments measurable without falling back to engagement metrics (open rates, time-on-page) that miss the point.
 The CFS only counts rows that received an explicit Handshake; nothing accumulates against a Knight who was never given the chance to consent.

 Calculation lives behind the canonical computeCfs() engine in src/lib/metrics/cfs.ts and runs server-side on every CFS surface (home, activity, team, dossier, and the 7-point trend).
-The composite is presented as three separate gauges rather than a single number so the failure mode is legible (high Ghost Rate + high Flow Score reads very differently from low Flow Score + low Ghost Rate).
+The composite is presented as separate gauges rather than a single number so the failure mode is legible (high Ghost Rate + high Flow Score reads very differently from low Flow Score + low Ghost Rate) — Sentiment adds a fourth, unscored gauge on top: the same reliability numbers can hide a team that is quietly overloaded.

 Lifecycle